 Flying Garbage Cans?
 No Problem with a DaVinci Roof

-Is there any chance we'll meet Tomas, Virginie and Walter this year?
-Those are the last three storm names that would be used for the 2016 Hurricane Season, which ends November 30.
+Is there any chance we’ll meet Tammy, Vince and Whitney this year?
+When it comes to your roof’s hurricane readiness, those are the last three storm names that would be used for the 2023 Hurricane Season ending November 30.

-Even though it's unlikely all the names on the hurricane list will be used this year, there is a very good chance that high winds and severe weather will continue to impact many areas of the United States.
-That's why high-wind resistant DaVinci Roofscapes composite roofing shingles are a good choice for homes all across the country.
+Even though it’s unlikely all the names on the hurricane list will be used this year, there is a very good chance that high winds and severe weather will impact many areas of the United States.
+That’s why a high-wind resistant composite roof from DaVinci Roofscapes is a good choice for homes across the country.

 Can you imagine the conditions your roof goes through at winds of 30, 50 or even 90 mph?
 A reporter with the Associated Press wanted to experience these conditions for himself, so he went to a wind tunnel laboratory at the University of Maryland.
 After getting harnessed in, he had the team crank up the winds … all the way up to 100 mph.

-Click HERE to see the video of how the winds impacted his body.
-Clearly, if he wasn't anchored and harnessed in, he would have been blown away.
-Now think about your roof.
+Watch the video of the winds impacting his body.
+Clearly, if he wasn’t anchored and harnessed in, he would have been blown away.

 During severe weather — not even hurricane conditions — high winds can rip some roofing tiles right off the roof.
 And, flying debris during a storm can deeply damage some roofs.
 Not DaVinci polymer roofing.